Safeguarding Policy

 6. Allegations involving Central YMCA Staff

-Central YMCA have processes and procedures in place to manage any safeguarding concerns about staff members (including all employees, self-employed contractors, volunteers and trustees).
+Central YMCA has procedures in place to manage any safeguarding concerns about staff members and volunteers.

-If any staff member has safeguarding concerns or an allegation is made about another staff member (including employees, self-employed contractors, volunteers and trustees) posing a risk of harm to children, or vulnerable adults, the staff member should be referred to a Designated Safeguarding Lead immediately.
+If any staff member has safeguarding concerns or an allegation is made about another staff member or volunteer posing a risk of harm to children, or vulnerable adults, the staff member should be referred to a Designated Safeguarding Lead immediately.

-Where there are concerns/allegations about a manager or Designated Safeguarding Lead, this should be referred to the Charity’s Chief Executive or Chair of the Board, in accordance with the Charity’s Whistleblowing Policy.
+Where there are concerns/allegations about a manager or Designated Safeguarding Lead, this should be referred to the Charity’s Chief Executive or Chair of the Board and Named Trustee (Trustee Lead), in accordance with the Charity’s Whistleblowing Policy.
+You can contact the NSPCC’s Whistleblowing Advice Line for confidential independent advice.

 In the event the concerns or allegation relates to the Charity’s Chief Executive or Chair of the Board, or where there is a conflict of interest in reporting the matter to the Chief Executive or Chair, this should be reported directly to the local authority designated officer(s) (LADOs).
 Contact details for the appropriate LADOs can be found on each local authority website.

-The Charity believes that guest speakers can enrich our education programmes and other areas of our business by adding depth and breadth on a range of subjects.
+The Charity believes that guest speakers, external activity providers and tuition providers can enrich our education programmes and other areas of our business by adding depth and breadth on a range of subjects.

-In relation to this, it is the Charity’s policy that guest speakers should:
+In relation to this, it is the Charity’s policy that guest speakers, external activity providers and tuition providers should:

 • Follow the same signing in procedures as other visitors

-• Have their views countered and balanced by our employees, self-employed contractors or volunteers should they have any extreme views, whether political or religious.
+• Have their views countered and balanced by our staff and volunteers should they have any extreme views, whether political or religious.

 8. Mobile Phones